Eric Swalwell: Foreign policy

 In 2017, Swalwell co-sponsored the Israel Anti-Boycott Act, a House bill designed to allow U.S. states to enact laws requiring contractors to sign pledges promising not to boycott any goods from Israel and Israeli-occupied territories or their contracts would be terminated.

 In 2019, Swalwell criticized Trump's trade war against China.
 He condemned the 2019 Turkish offensive into northeastern Syria and called for possibly suspending Turkey's membership in NATO.

 In March 2022, Swalwell proposed the following measures in response to the Russian invasion of Ukraine on CNN: "Frankly, I think closing their embassy in the United States, kicking every Russian student out of the United States, those should all be on the table, and Putin needs to know that every day that he is in Ukraine, there are more severe options that could come."
 He received some backlash for his remarks, but defended his stance on Twitter.
 Others proposed expelling only those students who are part of the Russian ruling elite's families that espouse anti-Western rhetoric while sending their children to live there.

 Personal life

 Swalwell and his first wife are divorced.
 He married his second wife, Brittany Ann Watts, a sales director at the Ritz-Carlton in Half Moon Bay, in October 2016.
 They have a son, born in 2017, and a daughter, born in 2018.
 A third child was born in 2021.
+Swalwell identifies as "Protestant".

 In 2020, Swalwell purchased a home for $1.2 million in Eckington, Washington, D.C.